Inference for reaction networks using the Linear Noise Approximation: Simulation study

-The ODE method uses a log-likelihood which depends on the sum of squared errors between the solution of the ODE and the observations, and is equivalent to modelling the observations as having additive Gaussian error.
-Note that both LNA methods have a similar computational cost, while the ODE approach has a smaller computational cost (as the differential equations for the variance in the LNA need not be solved).
+The ODE method uses a log-likelihood (and hence log-posterior) which depends on the sum of squared errors between the solution of the ODE and the observations, and is equivalent to modelling the observations as having additive Gaussian error; we place a half-Cauchy prior on the error variance, $\pi(\sigma^2)\propto 1/\left(1+\sigma^4\right)$.
+Both LNA methods have a similar computational cost, while the ODE approach has a smaller computational cost as the differential equations for the variance in the LNA need not be solved.

 Results are shown in Table \ref{Tab:1}.
 The new LNA approach is uniformly better at estimating each parameter in terms of both accuracy of point estimates and coverage of credible intervals.
-Note that the approach of Komorowski et al. is in turn more accurate than using an ODE approximation.
+The approach of Komorowski et al. is in turn more accurate than using an ODE approximation.
 These results are for a small system, and the difference between the different approaches will be less if a larger system size is studied.
-Further results comparing the new LNA approach and the approach of Komorowski et al., for fully observed systems, can be found in \cite{Giagos:2011}.
-Those results also show that the new LNA approach is more accurate.

 To see why the new LNA approach is more accurate than either that of Komorowski et al. or that of using an ODE approximation, it is useful to see results from a single dataset.
 In Figure \ref{fig.LNAKF.LV} we show a simulated data set, together with the best fitting ODE solution.
 This solution gives a poor fit to the data, and as the LNA of Komorowski is based on such ODE solutions, that approach gives a poor approximation to the likelihood.
-By comparison, as our approach re-starts the LNA at each observation, we are able to get a good approximation to the likelihood terms across the whole time-period of the data.
+By comparison, as our approach re-starts the LNA at each observation, we get a good approximation to the likelihood terms across the whole time-period of the data.

-{\bf Comparison with SDE approach of Golightly and Wilkinson}
+\subsection{Comparison with SDE approach of Golightly and Wilkinson}